Traditional Austrian food & drink

 Tiroler Gröstl

-Tiroler Gröstl is a cosy, filling dish from the Tyrol region of Austria.
-It's basically a tasty mix of sliced potatoes, onions, and bits of beef or pork, all fried up in butter until they're nice and crispy.
+Tiroler Gröstl is a hearty classic from Austria’s Tyrol region.
+It’s a simple mix of sliced potatoes, onions and chunks of beef or pork, all fried in butter until the edges turn golden and crisp.

 Wiener Schnitzel

-No guide to Austrian cuisine would be complete without mentioning the legendary Wiener Schnitzel.
-Definitely one of the famous Austrian dishes.
+No guide to Austrian food would be complete without mentioning the legendary Wiener Schnitzel.
+The gold standard of Tyrolean comfort food and definitely one of the famous Austrian dishes.

 It's usually accompanied by a simple salad or some parsley potatoes, (Petersilienkartoffeln) and cranberries (Preiselbeeran) because honestly, when you're the star of the dish you don't need much else.